goblins-tech/auto-developer/README.md

 # autoDeveloper

-If you want to create an application, just have a friendly chat with autoDeveloper to discuss with it what exactly you need, and it will immediately create the desired application for you.
+If you want to create an application, just have a friendly chat with auto-developer to discuss with it what exactly you need, and it will immediately create the desired application for you.

-autoDeveloper automatically create any type of applications with any programming language within seconds without any coding experience from the user.
+auto-developer automatically create any type of applications with any programming language within seconds without any coding experience from the user.

-autoDeveloper can create, for example:
+auto-developer can create, for example:

 - a full-stack website with any back-end language such as PHP or Node.js, and any front-end framework such as Angular, React, or Vue
 - an Android application with Java or Kotlin.